-Boudoir photography is an exciting genre that’s seen something of a renaissance in recent years, becoming very popular amongst seasoned photographers and new professionals alike, and I was very pleased with the chance to talk to boudoir photographer Robin Owen in my latest photographer interview.
+Boudoir photography is an exciting genre that’s seen something of a renaissance in recent years, becoming very popular among seasoned photographers and new professionals alike, and I was very pleased with the chance to talk to boudoir photographer Robin Owen in my latest photographer interview.

 Robin is from the Washington DC area, and has made boudoir photography her main specialty, while also working as a portrait and wedding photographer.